LLMs Meet Isolation Kernel: Lightweight, Learning-free Binary Embeddings for Fast Retrieval: Theoretical Guarantees for IKE

 \begin{prop}[Entropy Maximization] For a given dataset, every hash function in {\modelnamevd} covers approximately the same number of data points. \end{prop}

-\begin{proof} Based on the Lemma 1 of the existing work~\cite{xu2025VDeH}, for a partition constructed from $\psi$ anchor points drawn \textit{i.i.d.} from the data distribution, the probability of an arbitrary point falling into any given Voronoi cell is uniformly $1/\psi$.
+\begin{proof} Based on Lemma 1 of the existing work~\cite{xu2025VDeH}, for a partition constructed from $\psi$ anchor points drawn \textit{i.i.d.} from the data distribution, the probability of an arbitrary point falling into any given Voronoi cell is uniformly $1/\psi$.

-This property remains valid for {\modelnamevd}.
+This criterion remains valid for {\modelnamevd}.
 The anchor points are still sampled \textit{i.i.d.} from the data distribution.
 When these points and the data are projected onto the same random subspace $\mathbb{R}^{m}$, their underlying distributional relationship is preserved.
-The entropy maximization property of VDeH is based on the random sampling process and is agnostic to the space's dimensionality.
+The entropy maximization criterion of VDeH is based on the random sampling process and is agnostic to the space's dimensionality.
 Thus, its conclusion holds true within the subspace $\mathbb{R}^{m}$:

 for every cell \(i=1, \dots, \psi\).
 This uniform probability ensures entropy maximization. \end{proof}

 \begin{prop}[Bit Independence] All bits in the final concatenated binary code generated by {\modelnamevd} are mutually independent. \end{prop}